• Skip to primary navigation

 Notes

-• For medium, pull them off of the smoker with they reach 135 degrees, reverse sear them until they reach 140 degrees, and let them rest until they come up to 145 degrees.
+• For medium, remove the ribeyes from the smoker with the internal temperature reaches 135 ยฐF, reverse sear them until they reach 140 ยฐF, and let them rest until they come up to 145 ยฐF.

-For medium-well, pull them off of the smoker when they reach 145 degrees, reverse sear them until they come up to 150 degrees, and let them rest until they come up to 155 degrees.
+• For medium-well, remove the ribeyes from the smoker when they reach 145 ยฐF, reverse sear them until they come up to 150 ยฐF, and let them rest until they come up to 155 degrees ยฐF.

-• I used a Big Green Egg with the plate setter, sometimes called a ConvEGGtor, for this recipe.
-After the steak has finished smoking, you can also carefully remove the plate setter, and increase the heat to 500 degrees and sear the steaks on the Egg instead of using a cast-iron skillet.
+• I smoke my steaks on a Big Green Egg using the plate setter, sometimes called a ConvEGGtor, for this recipe and then reverse seared them in a cast iron skillet.
+If you prefer, after the steak has finished smoking, you can carefully remove the plate setter, increase the heat to 500 ยฐF and sear the steaks on the BGE instead of reverse searing on the stove.

-• Ribeye steaks are my favorite, but you can substitute any steak, including filet mignon, New York strip, sirloin, t-bone, or porterhouse.
-You can even use this recipe for the popular tomahawk cut of beef.
+• Ribeye steaks are my favorite, but you can substitute any steak, including filet mignon, New York strip, sirloin, t-bone, or porterhouse, as long as they are thick enough.
+You can even use this recipe for the popular, larger tomahawk or cowboy ribeye steaks.

 • This recipe specifies kosher salt.
 If you use regular table salt, reduce the amount by one-half.

-• This recipe works best with ribeye steaks at least one and a half inches thick or thicker.
+• This recipe works best with thick-cut ribeye steaks or ribeye roasts that are at least one and a half inches thick or thicker.
+Thinner steaks will dry out.ย

 Nutrition